creativenull/efmls-configs-nvim/README.md

 }

 -- Or use the defaults provided by this plugin
--- check doc/SUPPORTED_LIST.md for all the defaults provided --
+-- check doc/SUPPORTED_LIST.md for the supported languages --
 -- local languages = require('efmls-configs.defaults').languages()